-Default: Reference level set for -60.0 dB post-fader monitor output level.
+Default: -60.0 dB post-fader surround digital and analog reference output level.
 Note: The 5-second delay is a safety feature ensuring that the reference level will not be accidently changed.
 To permanently store the new value, you must still exit the configuration mode.